-2.17 Stockley Park has a reputation as being one of Europe's premier business parks. occupying 150 acres with 25 buildings, which accommodate over 165,000 sqm of high quality offices.
+2.167 Stockley Park has a reputation as being one of Europe's premier business parks.
 The site will retain its importance as a key outer London office location over the period of the Plan.
 Opportunities to expand employment opportunities and to include a hotel to add to the Park's offer are noted in the Local Plan Part 1.
-As it is an out of town location, any further growth will need to address deliver sustainable transport provision as well as and provide an appropriate level of car parking.
+As it is an out of town location, any further growth will need to deliver sustainable transport provision and provide an appropriate level of car parking.